-The classification of structural/functional brain images using machine learning techniques has been applied in the context of specific diseases such as schizophrenia (Shen et al., 2003; Demirci et al., 2008), Alzheimer's disease (Davatzikos et al., 2008b; Klöppel et al., 2008; Vemuri et al., 2008; Duchesne et al., 2008; Arimura et al., 2008), and obsessive-compulsive disorders (Soriano-Mas et al., 2007).
-In the remainder of this section, we briefly review several interesting AD classification focused research efforts, and lay the groundwork for introducing our contributions.
-In Fan et al. (2008b,a) and Davatzikos et al. (2008a,b), Davatzikos and colleagues proposed a pattern recognition technique for classification using structural Magnetic Resonance (sMR) scans from the Baltimore Longitudinal Study of Aging (BLSA) dataset (Shock et al., 1984).
-Their method used a segmentation of the images into different tissue types such as gray matter (GM), white matter (WM) and cerebrospinal fluid (CSF) regions, followed by a warping that preserved a measure of specific tissue types.
-This was followed by a feature selection step2 where voxels were discarded (or selected) based on their statistical relevance for classification (Sahiner et al., 2000).
-The processed data was then used to train a linear Support Vector Machine (SVM) (Bishop, 2006), which led to good accuracy on their dataset.
-Recently, Klöppel et al. (2008) also used linear SVMs to classify AD subjects from controls.
+The classification of structural/functional brain images using machine learning techniques has been applied in the context of specific diseases such as schizophrenia Shen et al. (2003), Demirci et al. (2008), Alzheimer's disease Davatzikos et al. (2008), Klöppel et al. (2008), Vemuri et al. (2008), Duchesne et al. (2008), Arimura et al. (2008), and obsessive-compulsive disorders Soriano-Mas et al. (2007).
+In the remainder of this section, we briefly review several interesting AD classification papers, and lay the groundwork for introducing our contributions.
+In Fan et al. (2008), Fan et al. (2008), Davatzikos et al. (2008), Davatzikos et al. (2008), Davatzikos and colleagues proposed a pattern recognition technique for classification using structural Magnetic Resonance (sMR) scans from the Baltimore Longitudinal Study of Aging (BLSA) dataset Shock et al. (1984).
+Their method uses a segmentation of the images into different tissue types such as gray matter (GM), white matter (WM) and cerebrospinal fluid (CSF) regions, followed by a warping that preserves a measure of specific tissue types.
+This is followed by a feature selection step where voxels are discarded (or selected) based on their statistical relevance for classification Sahiner et al. (2000).
+The processed data is then used to train a linear Support Vector Machine (SVM) Bishop (2006), which gives good accuracy on their dataset.
+Recently, Klöppel et al. Klöppel et al. (2008) also used linear SVMs to classify AD subjects from controls.
 In addition, they were also successful in separating AD cases from other types of dementia (Frontal Temporal Lobar Degeneration or FTLD) using whole-brain images.
-The authors reported a high level of accuracy (>90%) on confirmed AD patients, and less where postmortem diagnosis was unavailable.
-Independently, Vemuri et al. (2008) showed promising evaluations on another dataset obtaining 88-90% classification accuracy (also using linear SVMs).
+The authors reported a high level of accuracy (> 90%) on confirmed AD patients, and less where post-mortem diagnosis was unavailable.
+Independently, Vemuri et al. (2008) showed promising evaluations on another dataset obtaining 88 - 90% classification accuracy (also using linear SVMs).
 The authors observed that using all image voxels as features within their framework was counter-productive, as many of these voxels were in fact misleading their method into choosing inferior classifiers.
 To address these difficulties, the authors employed demographic and Apolipoprotein E genotype (APOE) data as auxiliary features in their model and adopted significant pre- (and post-) processing on the images.
-For instance, the authors down-sampled the data to 22×27×22 voxels, effectively aggregating many voxels' outputs into a single voxel at a lower resolution.
+For instance, the authors down-sampled the data to $22 \times 27 \times 22$ voxels, effectively aggregating many voxels' outputs into a single voxel at lower resolution.
 Then, they discarded voxels with less than 10% tissue densities in half or more of the images, and finally used an ROI to remove the cerebellum.
 Feature selection was performed by training a linear SVM, and discarding zero-weight voxels, and then training a second linear SVM on the remaining voxels as the core learning algorithm.
-In order to compensate for SVM's inability to directly consider spatial relationships between voxels, they pruned the weights from the second SVM by only retaining non-zero weights in a spatially contiguous 3×3×3 neighborhood around topranked voxels.
-More recently, related to our work, the methods in Fan et al. (2008a) and Misra et al. (2008) have been applied to the Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset (http:// www.loni.ucla.edu/ADNI/Data/) (Mueller et al., 2005), consisting of a large set of Magnetic Resonance (MR) and (18-fluorodeoxyglucose Positron Emission Tomography) FDG-PET images, giving accuracy measures similar to those reported in Fan et al. (2008b,a) and Davatzikos et al. (2008a,b).
+In order to compensate for SVMs' inability to directly consider spatial relationships between voxels, they pruned the weights from the second SVM by only retaining non-zero weights in a spatially contiguous $3 \times 3 \times 3$ neighborhood around top-ranked voxels.